Is green tea really good for weight loss?

 Want to try Kombucha?

-I have recently come across a delicious brand, Left Field Kombucha that has been brewed from high quality teas without added nasties!
+I have recently come across a delicious brand, Left Field Kombucha that has been brewed from high-quality teas without added nasties!
 They are low in sugar and therefore calories and 100% raw, thus retaining the health benefits.
 They offer 4 fabulous naturally flavoured varieties, that are refreshing and healthy.
-The good news is that you can benefit from a 15% discount….buy them online and get them delivered direct to your door and use the code “simpkin15” at the checkout.
-Definitely worth trying out their Mixed Case, which were all fabulous!
+The good news is that you can benefit from a 15% discount….buy them online and get them delivered directly to your door and use the code “simpkin15” at the checkout.
+Definitely worth trying out their Mixed Case, which was all fabulous!
 You can even arrange a subscription!

 As a non-drinker, these have been a great one for me to drink when I’m looking for something a little more interesting; refreshing, delicious and healthy….my perfect combo!